Levitated Dipole Experiment

 The Levitated Dipole Experiment (LDX) was an experiment investigating the generation of fusion power using the concept of a levitated dipole.
 The device was the first of its kind to test the levitated dipole concept and was funded by the US Department of Energy.
-The machine was also part of a collaboration between the MIT Plasma Science and Fusion Center and Columbia University, where another dipole experiment, the Collisionless Terrella Experiment (CTX), was located.
+The machine was also part of a collaboration between the MIT Plasma Science and Fusion Center and Columbia University, where another (non-levitated) dipole experiment, the Collisionless Terrella Experiment (CTX), was located.

 LDX ceased operations in November 2011 when its funding from the Department of Energy ended as resources were being diverted to tokamak research.

 Concept and development

 The concept of the levitated dipole as a fusion reactor was first theorized by Akira Hasegawa in 1987.
 The concept was later proposed as an experiment by Jay Kesner of MIT and Michael Mauel of Columbia University in 1997.
 The pair assembled a team and raised money to build the machine.
-They achieved first plasma on Friday, August 13, 2004 at 12:53 PM.
+They achieved first plasma on Friday, August 13, 2004, at 12:53 PM.
 First plasma was done by (1) successfully levitating the dipole magnet and (2) RF heating the plasma.
 The LDX team has since successfully conducted several levitation tests, including a 40-minute suspension of the superconducting coil on February 9, 2007.
 Shortly after, the coil was damaged in a control test in February 2007 and replaced in May 2007.
 The replacement coil was inferior, a copper wound electromagnet, that was also water cooled.
 Scientific results, including the observation of an inward turbulent pinch, were reported in Nature Physics.

-The Machine
+Machine description

-The Dipole
+Dipole

-This experiment needed a very special free-floating electromagnet, which created the unique "toilet-bowl" magnetic field.
-The magnetic field was originally made of two counter-wound rings of currents.
-Each ring contained a 19-strand niobium-tin Rutherford cable (common in superconducting magnets).
-These looped around inside an Inconel magnet; a magnet that looked like an oversized donut.
+This experiment needed a special free-floating electromagnet, which created the unique "toilet-bowl" magnetic field.

+The magnetic field was originally made of three coils.

+Each coil contained a 19-strand niobium-tin Rutherford cable (common in low-temperature superconducting magnets).

+These looped around inside an inconel structure; creating a magnet that looked like an oversized donut.

 The donut was charged using induction.

 Once charged, it generated a magnetic field for roughly an 8-hour period.
-Overall, the ring weighed 450 kilograms and levitated 1.6 meters above a superconducting ring.
-The ring produced roughly a 5-tesla field.
-This superconductor was encased inside a liquid helium, which kept the electromagnet below 10 kelvins.
+Overall, the ring weighed 560 kilograms and levitated 1.6 meters above a superconducting ring.

+The ring produced a 5.7 T peak field.

+This superconductor was encased inside a liquid helium cryostat, which kept the electromagnet below 10 kelvins.

 This design is similar to the D20 dipole experiment at Berkeley and the RT-1 experiment at the University of Tokyo.